BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Conclusions

 \section{Conclusions}

 We have presented the {\tt C++} code {\tt BSMPT v2}, an extension of the previous code {\tt BSMPT} that calculates the strength of the electroweak phase transition in Higgs sector extensions beyond the SM.
 The main new feature is the implementation of the calculation of the BAU in two different approximations, the \FH and the \VIA approach.
 Presently, this is applicable for the C2HDM and will be extended to include further models in future upgrades of the code.
 Furthermore, a new model, the CxSM has been included.
-We also added the possibility to change the renormalisation scale in the computation of the loop-corrected effective potential so that a rough estimate of the theoretical uncertainties due to missing higher-order corrections can be obtained.
+We also added the possibility to change the renormalisation scale in the computation of the loop-corrected effective potential.
 The newly implemented model CxSM, the computation of the BAU in the two approaches \FH and \VIA and the additional changes and new features have been presented in detail along with a description of the procedure for the implementation of new models.
 This has been changed as well with respect to the previous version of {\tt BSMPT}.
 The code can be downloaded at the url: \download.